← Back to Characters

 Heredrin Solarn-Veykar

 Heredrin Solarn-Veykar founded Veykar Propulsion through strategic investment and capital rather than engineering expertise.
-As a descendant of Architect Varenth Solarn and of the same line as expeditioner Caledrin Solarn-Veykar, he transformed the Solarn lineage’s failed escape projects from the Fracture era into a thriving industry centered on speed, spectacle, and cultural influence.
-Leveraging his wealth, he financed ventures like ice runs across Ngorrhal, river sprints through Berinu straits, and deep-corridor scrambles off Kela’s coast, using these performances to bridge continents and reshape cultural landscapes.
+He was a descendant of Architect Varenth Solarn and of the same line as Caledrin Solarn-Veykar, and he transformed the Solarn lineage's failed escape projects from the Fracture era into a thriving industry centered on speed, spectacle, and cultural influence.
+He financed ice runs across Ngorrhal, river sprints through Berinu straits, and deep corridor scrambles off Kela's coast, using these performances to bridge continents and reshape the cultural landscape around velocity itself.

-Heredrin expanded Veykar’s cultural dominance by funding music genres and explosive festival performances, effectively controlling city rhythms and calendars.
-Historical reels depict him shaking hands with Emperor Auren at a launch celebrated more for its fiery display than its technical success, cementing his legacy.
-The Veykar crest, embodying speed and explosions, was passed to his modern heir Yelidra Veykar, who continues to uphold the brand’s dynamic ethos centuries later.
+Heredrin expanded Veykar's cultural dominance by funding music genres and explosive festival performances, effectively controlling city rhythms and calendars across the governed world.
+Historical reels depict him shaking hands with Emperor Auren at a launch celebrated more for its fiery display than its technical success.
+The Veykar crest, embodying speed and explosions, was passed through the lineage to his modern heir Yelidra Veykar, who continues to uphold the brand's ethos centuries later.
+Veykar Propulsion hosts the Global tier of tour racing entirely, sponsors the planet's top racing teams, and remains the dominant force in both the propulsion and entertainment economies that Heredrin built from wreckage and ambition.

 About Vesselborn